Markovian randomized equilibria for general Markovian Dynkin games in discrete time: Introduction

 In developing the theory for ordinary stopping problems, one typically assumes an additional Markov structure, see, e.g., \cite{peskir2006optimal, shiryaev2007optimal}.
 This provides a general framework for solving problems concretely, since one can restrict the class of stopping times to state-dependent first entrance times.
 Surprisingly, this view has never previously been systematically adopted in the treatment of Dynkin games.
 For discrete time Markovian Dynkin games (see Section~\ref{sec:Markovian-Dynkin} for the general formulation studied in the present paper), only specific formulations have, according to the knowledge of the authors, been considered: \cite{FridMarkovChain} considers a zero-sum game where depending on the state of the process only one player can stop at every time step, \cite{ElbakidzeMarkovGame} considers the zero-sum version with the additional assumption that $F^1 \le H^1 \le G^1$, \cite{DomanskyMarkovSpecialCase2, DomanskyMarkovSpecialCase} both consider a zero-sum game for a particular Markov chain, and \cite{FerensteinMarkovGame} considers a non-zero-sum $n$-player game for a particular class of transition rates and allows only Markovian strategies.
 In \textit{continuous time}, Markovian zero-sum games have been considered under the condition $F^1 \le H^1 \le G^1$.
 Here, too, it suffices to consider pure strategies, and in this case there are general existence results \cite{Ekstrom_Peskir_Markov}, as well as characterization results in terms of (quasi)-variational inequalities for diffusions \cite{Bensoussan_Friedman_1974,Friedman_1973} and super- and subharmonic functions \cite{Peskir_Semiharmonic}.
 Moreover, in \cite{deanglis2018nash} the existence of equilibria in (pure) threshold strategies has been established for continuous time, non-zero-sum games with underlying diffusion whenever $F^i \le H^i \le G^i$ as well as additional conditions hold.
+In \cite{christensen2024general}, a complete equilibrium solution to a general formulation, i.e., without ordering conditions for the payoffs, of the zero-sum game with an underlying one-dimensional diffusion is presented.